-The Arizona Health Care Cost Containment System (AHCCCS) and the Hawaii Med-QUEST Division (MQD) selected NTT DATA to develop a long-term strategic MES Modernization Roadmap to achieve compliance with Centers for Medicare & Medicaid Services (CMS) requirements to improve interoperability and sustainability of technology solutions that support Medicaid service delivery.
+The Arizona Health Care Cost Containment System (AHCCCS) and the Hawaii Med-QUEST Division (MQD) selected NTT DATA to develop a long-term strategic MES Modernization Roadmap for the Hawaii and Arizona Partnership to achieve compliance with Centers for Medicare & Medicaid Services (CMS) requirements to improve interoperability and sustainability of technology solutions that support Medicaid service delivery.
 NTT DATA will also update the Arizona and Hawaii Medicaid Information Technology Architecture (MITA) State Self-Assessments (SS-As) as part of this effort.